 Preparation for these entrance exams is included in the Subject Tuition seminars.

 In addition to academic strength, a vigorous interview, as part of the application process to Oxford, Cambridge and Medical Schools is crucial for distinguishing between the most able candidates.

-All students at the UK University Preparation course will receive regular mock interviews with feedback on their performance, aiming to help students develop the confidence needed to succeed at interview.
+All students at the Oxbridge Preparation Summer Course will receive regular mock interviews with feedback on their performance, aiming to help students develop the confidence needed to succeed at interview.